Cabana/Form-validator/README.md

   validator: [object], // custom validator to use

-  onBlur: [boolean] // whether or not to validate inputs on blur
+  onBlur: [boolean], // whether or not to validate inputs on blur

+  formWrapperSelector: [string] // If the whole page is wrapped in one form element but can still contain several individual forms, use this option for only validating the fields within the current form.
+It should contain a selector (fx '.form-container') that each form is wrapped in.
+Default is undefined, this will validate all fields within the entire form.

 });
 ```